g41797/queue-sqs/README.md

 [LocalStack](https://www.localstack.cloud/) allows "...develop and test your AWS applications locally to reduce development time...".

-Development and testing of queue-sqs was done using LocalStack.
+Development and testing of queue-sqs were done using LocalStack.

 ### Credentials